claimchain/claimchain-simulations/README.md

 This repo contains simulations for in-band public key distribution for messaging using ClaimChains.
 See the main [web page](https://claimchain.github.io) to learn about ClaimChain.

 ## Quickstart with Binder

-You can quickly launch and play with the notebooks online using [Binder](https://mybinder.org/v2/gh/claimchain/claimchain-simulations/master?filepath=notebooks).
+You can launch and run the notebooks *online* using [Binder](https://mybinder.org/v2/gh/claimchain/claimchain-simulations/master?filepath=notebooks) without the need to install anything locally.

 ## Local quickstart
 On a Debian-based system, you can set up the code and launch the notebooks in three steps: